arangodb/docs/3.5/appendix-glossary.md

 Name                  | Description
 :---------------------|:---------------------
-Agency                | Component that stores the current cluster configuration and manages the entire ArangoDB cluster Arango                | An [avocado variety](http://www.avocadosource.com/AvocadoVarieties/QueryDB.asp){:target="_blank"}
+Agency                | Component that stores the current cluster configuration and manages the entire ArangoDB cluster Analyzers             | Analyzers parse input values and transform them into sets of sub-values, for example by breaking up text into words
+Arango                | An [avocado variety](http://www.avocadosource.com/AvocadoVarieties/QueryDB.asp){:target="_blank"}
 Collection            | A collections stores documents.
 It is comparable to tables in relational database systems Coordinator           | Component of ArangoDB cluster that coordinate tasks such as routing queries and managing Foxx services.
 When clients communicate with ArangoDB clusters they talk to coordinators